saraozn/tp/docs/DeveloperGuide.md

 Actor: Property Agent

 1. Property agent can import data from another application to the existing application.
-2. Property agent can export data from the application and save the data.
+2. Property agent can export data from the application and save the data.<br>
 Use case ends.

 ### A.4 Non-Functional Requirements